cartesiaeducation/gulpfile.js/README.md

 - "watch" initializes live reloading and requires all watch tasks
 - "rev" adds revision to all files except static and creates rev-manifest.json

-## Improvements

-- Move to Gulp 4
-- Compress images only once
-- "mytask:prod" should trigger revision
-- "mytask:watch" should trigger live reloading